vram-guild/fluidity/README.md

 ```

 # Multiblocks
-Transport mods often have multi-block constructs, usually cable, pipes or conduits.
+Transport mods often have multi-block constructs - usually cables, pipes or conduits.
 Storage mods, too, sometimes have multi-block structures.

-The [`grondag.fludity.api.multiblock` package](https://github.com/grondag/fluidity/tree/master/src/main/java/grondag/fluidity/api/multiblock) contains three interfaces to accelerate multi-block device implementations:
+The [`grondag.fludity.api.multiblock`](https://github.com/grondag/fluidity/tree/master/src/main/java/grondag/fluidity/api/multiblock) package contains three interfaces to accelerate multi-block device implementations:

-* **`MultiBlockMember`** Implement and retain an instance associated with a block position, typically in a BlockEntity.
+* **`MultiBlockMember`** Implement and retain an instance associated with a block position, typically in a `BlockEntity`.
 The base implementation `AbstractBlockEntityMember` will do most of the work for you.

 * **`MultiBlock`** Implement to contain the state and behaviors of the compound structure.
 Automatically receives notifications when a member is added or removed, and when the structure is destroyed.
-The `AbstractMultiBlock` class in the `base` package should serve as an adequate base for most implementations.
+The `AbstractMultiBlock` class in the `base` package and its sub-types should serve as an adequate base for most implementations.

-* **`MultiBlockManager`** Receives game events and forwards them as appropriate to affected `MultiBlock` and `MultiBlockMember` instances.
+* **`MultiBlockManager`** Receives game events and forwards them as appropriate to affected `MultiBlock` and `MultiBlockMember` instances, creating or removing multibock instances as needed.
 Also tracks the existence of all extant multiblocks and their members in every server-side world.
-The implementation is included and opaque and should be created and retained as `static final` during block registration via `MultiBlockManager.create()`.
+The implementation is included and opaque.
+Create and retain instances as `static final` during block registration via `MultiBlockManager.create()`.

 `MultiBlockManager.create()` requires only two parameters: a supplier to create new `MultiBlock` instances and a `BiPredicate` to test if two adjacent `MultiBlockMember` instances should connect.